Cash Basis Accounting vs Accrual Basis Accounting

 There are certain additional exceptions mentioned below.

-Cash Basis Accounting Tax Consequences
+Does Cash Basis Accounting Impact my Tax liabilities?

 The IRS allows certain taxpayers to report their taxes on a cash basis, where taxes are only paid on cash actually received, and deductions only incurred on expenses actually paid.

-Using our example above of the cash basis accounting, if you sell $1,000 shirts in December 2019, but don't get paid the $10,000 for them until January 2020, you would not include the $10,000 profit in your 2019 tax return, but rather in your 2020 tax return.
+Using our example above of the cash basis accounting, if you sell $1,000 shirts in December 2024, but don't get paid the $10,000 for them until January 2025, you would not include the $10,000 profit in your 2024 tax return, but rather in your 2025 tax return.

-Further, if you ordered $5,000 worth of fabric in December 2019 to make your shirts, but did not pay your supplier until January 2020, you would not take the deduction in 2019, but rather account for the expense and deduction in your 2020 tax return.
+Further, if you ordered $5,000 worth of fabric in December 2024 to make your shirts, but did not pay your supplier until January 2025, you would not take the deduction in 2024, but rather account for the expense and deduction in your 2025 tax return.

 However, the ability to report on a cash basis for tax purposes has some exceptions that result in a hybrid of cash and accrual based reporting.
 For instance, the IRS requires companies holding inventory or other fixed assets to report these items on their tax returns on an accrual basis, without regard to how much you earned in revenues.
 This means that even a cash basis business cannot take tax deductions on unsold inventory, even if the purchases were made in cash.
-This hybrid accounting is very often seen in eCommerce businesses, which typically hold inventory.
+This hybrid accounting is very often seen in ecommerce businesses, which typically hold inventory.
 To simplify the accounting process, we see many of our eCommerce customers choose the accrual method of accounting from the start, or quickly choose to switch over to the accrual method.

-Accrual Basis Accounting Tax Consequences
+Does Accrual Basis Accounting Have Tax Consequences?

 In many cases, reporting on an accrual basis will usually have tax benefits which are beneficial to a taxpayer.
-For example eCommerce sales are usually all in cash, including credit card transactions, and reporting on an accrual basis allows these businesses to take a tax deduction for employee salaries and expenses incurred in that year, but which may not be paid out until the following year.
+For example ecommerce sales are usually all in cash, including credit card transactions, and reporting on an accrual basis allows these businesses to take a tax deduction for employee salaries and expenses incurred in that year, but which may not be paid out until the following year.
 In this case, the revenue side is not affected, but the company is still able to claim a deduction which lowers its tax liability.

-However, if you hire a web programmer for $3,000 in December 2019 to fix and make changes to your website and online store, but you don't pay him until January 2020, under the accrual method you can record the expense and claim a tax deduction in 2019.
+However, if you hire a web programmer for $3,000 in December 2024 to fix and make changes to your website and online store, but you don't pay him until January 2025, under the accrual method you can record the expense and claim a tax deduction in 2024.

 If your company already exists and has previously filed taxes, and now you want to change your accounting method for tax purposes, it is important to be sure to follow all relevant IRS guidelines.
 If you believe that a different tax method will work best for your company, and you want to file taxes this year using a new method, you can file IRS Form 3115.
 Please consult with your tax professional prior to changing your accounting methods, as there may be additional tax implications for your specific circumstances.